anyars-encarta/currency_converter/README.md

 # currency_converter

 This is an app that fetches data from two APIs.
 One API gives the Exchange Rates and the other gives countries by currencies.
+Based on data from the two APIs, the app calculates the exchange rate from one currency to another based on a given amount.